ashwaft/bmn-security/README.md

 ## Background

-POC to set up and foward logs to a Core Central Server.
-The assumption in this POC is that there is unfettered bi-directional traffic between our 2 networks.
+POC to set up and forward logs from a VM in one network to a Core Central Server in another network, assuming unfettered bi-directional traffic between the networks.
+We will use Vagrant to provision our virtual machines with virtual box as our provider.
+We will also utilize Ansible and Puppet for configuration setup in our guest machines.

 ## Pre-requisite

 Before proceeding, ensure you have the necessary tools installed on your host machine.
-We will use Vagrant to provision our virtual machines with virtual box as our provider.
-We will also utilize Ansible and Puppet for configuration setup in our guest machines.

 1. Vagrant: Open-source tool we can use to build and manage our virtual machines environments.
 This allows us to configure portable and consistent work environments.
 Vagrant streamlines the creation and management of virtual development environments using providers such as VirtualBox.
 Download link: https://releases.hashicorp.com/vagrant/